 In 1850, Olmsted took a six-month walking tour that was to prove life-changing.
 He paid a visit to Liverpool’s Birkenhead Park, a rare public park, open to all.
 There, Olmsted concluded that park access should be a right of all Americans.
-“I was struck,” he wrote, “that in democratic America there was nothing to be thought of as comparable to this People’s Garden.”
+“I was ready to admit,” he wrote, “that in democratic America there was nothing to be thought of as comparable to this People’s Garden.”

 A Voice for Change: Reporting for The New York Daily Times

 Olmsted was commissioned by the New York Daily Times in 1852 to visit the South and examine the system of slavery.
 Most Northerners had little understanding of the slavery system or the South in general.
 The Times wanted a traveling correspondent who would “confine his statements to matters that he observed personally.”

 Traveling under cover, and with the same gusto he had as a child, Olmsted took boats down the Mississippi, rode horseback and walked the countryside, visiting with strangers all the way to west Texas.
 Between 1856 and 1860, he published three volumes of his accounts and social analyses of these travels.
 During this period, he used his literary skills to oppose the westward expansion of slavery and to argue for the abolition of slavery by the Southern states.

 In 1863, Olmsted moved to California to manage the Mariposa Estate and gold mines, just miles from Yosemite Valley.
 There he experienced a landscape quite different from the Connecticut River Valley of his youth — and one threatened by private commercial interests.